 A Memorandum has been launched detailing the way courts from across the world are responding to the COVID 19 pandemic.
-The memorandum entitled ‘Delivering justice during the Covid-19 pandemic and the future use of technology’ was a collaborative effort of the members of the Standing International Forum of Commercial Courts (SIFoCC).
+The memorandum entitled ‘Delivering justice during the Covid-19 pandemic and the future use of technology (external site, links to a new tab)’ was a collaborative effort of the members of the Standing International Forum of Commercial Courts (SIFoCC).
 It provides a concise snap shot of the different ways in which justice systems have adapted in the current circumstances, and the future implications.

 Along with an accompanying annex, which provides the specific position in 19 jurisdictions including from Australia, China and Brazil to England and Wales, France and Singapore, to South Korea, Uganda and the US, the Memorandum examines the ways in which fair and open justice can be maintained and the range of technologies being used to do so.
 The COVID pandemic has affected the courts of the world in many ways but the most stark being a large shift to online hearings.
 This SIFoCC work product goes some way in providing a detailed list of specific issues that the world’s courts are taking into account, and which will be important for the future.